Wandalen/cgtools/conventions.md

 Each module should have documentation that includes a description, its purpose, any caveats, and relevant links.

+### Implicit Things, Caveats, and Non-Obvious Technical Decisions

+Implicit things, caveats, and non-obvious technical decisions should be explained in the codebase.

 ### Readme of Examples

 The readme for each example should include: